-Have you ever stopped to think that constantly taking care of other people might be feeding your eating disorder?
+Have you ever stopped to think that constantly care-taking others might be feeding your eating disorder?
 Until very recently, I did not think so either…

 There is an implicit expectation in our culture that women are the caretakers of their husbands, children, and friends.
 Consequently, this assumption has become a part of many women’s narratives of identity and self-worth.
-Of course this is not a universal truth, but I have noticed that women with eating disorders have almost obsessive care-taking qualities.
+Of course this is not a universal truth.
+But I have noticed that often women with eating disorders have almost obsessive care-taking qualities.

 My destructive care-taking qualities landed me in an extremely emotionally-abusive relationship during my last semester in college.
 I started seeing a boy who had borderline personality disorder, and who was also heroin addict.
-I spent months taking care of him and spent many sleepless nights worrying about him.
-I slowly became cut off from my friends; every time I tried to separate, he would threaten to hurt himself or verbally abuse me.
+I spent months taking care of him and many sleepless nights worrying about him.
+Slowly I became cut off from my friends.
+Every time I tried to separate, he threatened to hurt himself or verbally abused me.
 During one of my last attempts to break up with him, he attempted suicide.
-Right before he did it, he called me and told me that he was going to take his life.
+Right before he did it, he called me and told me his plan.

 The Truth Is…

 For me, it was easier to put all my energy into caring for someone else than to focus on my own struggles.
 I was not ready to face my eating disorder, drug dependencies, or depression.
 It felt more comfortable to make myself disappear, put on my own needs aside, and completely focus on someone else.